Bierstadt

 Bierstadt is a borough of the city of Wiesbaden, capital of the state of Hesse, Germany.
-It is located in the eastern part of the city, directly east of downtown Wiesbaden, and has about 12,300 inhabitants.
+It is located in the eastern part of the city, directly east of downtown Wiesbaden, and, as of December 2020, has about 12,300 inhabitants.
 Formerly an independent municipality, the settlement was incorporated into Wiesbaden on April 1, 1928.
-While Bierstadt can be translated "Beer Town," the name is actually derived from Brigid of Kildare (Brigida von Kildare), patron saint of Bierstadt (Birgidstadt).
+While Bierstadt can be translated as "Beer Town," the name is actually derived from Brigid of Kildare (Brigida von Kildare), patron saint of Bierstadt (Birgidstadt).

 History

 The earliest traces of settlement in the Bierstadt area date to the Stone Age.
 However, Bierstadt was first mentioned in historical records, as "Birgidestad", in a deed of gift on March 12, 927.
 The town was founded by Irish monks, who named it after the Irish national saint, Brigid of Kildare.
 In the 11th–12th centuries, the (now Protestant) Church of St. Nicholas was built.
 The church is not only the oldest existing church in Wiesbaden, but, after the Roman-era Heathens' Wall in downtown Wiesbaden, is the second oldest building of any kind in the city.